shopware/docs/guides/plugins/plugins/plugin-base-guide.md

 {% hint style="info" %}
 Using a prefix for your plugin name is not just a convention we'd recommend, but a hard requirement if you want to publish your plugin in the [Shopware Community Store](https://store.shopware.com/en).
-You can find more information regarding publishing your plugin in the Store here\[PLACEHOLDER-LINK: Publishing your plugin\].
+You can find more information regarding publishing your plugin in the Store [here](../../../resources/guidelines/publishing-extensions/publishing.md).
 {% endhint %}

 ### **Create the plugin**